GSNorCal Volunteer Essentials

 - Girls who have never been involved in any other way besides travel may be looking for longer-term opportunities closer at home.
 Younger Cadettes may want to participate in resident camp, while Seniors and Ambassadors—as well as older Cadettes—will want to hear all about upcoming series and events at your council.

 - Girls who have traveled once tend to want to travel again.
-Be sure girls are aware that other travel opportunities, such as destinations, will exist for them in the years ahead.
+Be sure girls are aware that other travel opportunities, such as GSUSA Destinations, will exist for them in the years ahead.
 The great experiences they had on this trip may have prepared them for longer and more global trips in the future.

 - Girls may want to hear about the Girl Scout Silver and Gold Awards, which are opportunities for them to make a dramatic difference in their communities—and to have plenty to brag about with college admissions officers, too!